CelliesProjects/eStreamPlayer32_VS1053/README.md

 # eStreamPlayer32_VS1053

-An web-based esp32 program to play webradio and mp3/aac/wav files from a lamp or llmp server.
+A web-based esp32 program to play webradio and mp3/aac/wav files from a lamp or llmp server.

--  Control eStreamPlayer with your phone, pc or tablet.
--  Play your local files.
+Sound output comes from a separate VS1053 mp3/aac/ogg/wav decoder breakout board.

+### What does it do?

--  Play preset radio stations.
+-  play preset radio stations.
--  Add new urls and save them to favorites.
+-  you can add new urls and save these to favorites.

-Sound output comes from a VS1053 mp3/aac/ogg/wav decoder breakout board.
+-  play your local files.
+(See limitation #2)
+-  you can control the music player with your phone, pc or tablet.

 ### Limitations

 1. Currently ogg playback is not supported.
-2.  eStreamPlayer is written for playback over http.<br>The esp32 does not speak NFS or SMB which are common ways to share files over a network.
+2.  eStreamPlayer is written for playback over http(s).
+What this means is that you will need a (lamp or llmp) webserver to play back your files.<br>This is because the esp32 does not speak NFS or SMB which are common ways to share files over a network.
 Instead eStreamPlayer uses a php script on the server to navigate the music folders.
 Copy this script to the server to use your music library. <br>**This is totally insecure and should only be used on a LAN!**

 But if you don't have a local music server you can still use eStreamPlayer to tune in to web radio stations and add your own radio stations to presets and favorites.

-###  Web-interface screenshots
+### Webinterface screenshots

 #### File info overlay